kumay/keycloak_oidc_python/README.md

-# Preparing Keycloak for OpenID connect
+# OpenID connect with Keycloak and Fastapi (python)

 A simple example code for testing and setting up openId connect login with Keycloak.